Interview: Dr. Mimi Secor.

 - Take up journaling.
 Journaling regularly can help us gain insight into our thoughts, feelings, behaviors, impulses, relationships, and much more.
-It is a very powerful tool for self-improvement and for developing mindfulness.
+It is a potent tool for self-improvement and for developing mindfulness.

 - Give back.
 Volunteering and performing acts of service help us develop mindfulness by shifting our natural, self-centered ways to focus on helping others less fortunate than ourselves.
 There is something magical about volunteering and giving to others who are in need.
-When we reach out to others and empathize with their humanity, we usually get much more back that we give.
-It warms our hearts, gives us much needed connectedness with others, and helps us develop and deepen our mindfulness.
+When we reach out to others and empathize with their humanity, we usually get much more back than we give.
+It warms our hearts, gives us much-needed connectedness with others, and helps us develop and deepen our mindfulness.

 Available for Interviews: Dr. Mimi Secor